meandavejustice/audiosource/README.md

 A simple utility to manage audio buffers.

+The api for this is still rapidly changing as I make adjustments to [meta-staseis](https://github.com/meandavejustice/metastaseis) and [sequencer](https://github.com/meandavejustice/sequencer)

+More complete documentation will be added once the api stabilizes.

 takes an audio context, url, gainNode, and an array of [ffts](https://github.com/meandavejustice/audio-fft)

 Handy methods include: